How to find out how much a house sold for

 How can finding out how much a house sold for help when buying a property?

-Being armed with sold house price information can help you to justify any ‘below asking price’ offer you make on a property.
+Being armed with sold house price information can help you to justify a ‘below asking price’ offer you make on a property.
 It will also give you confidence to assess what you believe to be a fair price for a property.

 If you are searching for property across a fairly wide geographical area, sold house price information can also be used to shortlist areas where properties may be within your budget.